 During the past year, the City undertook a range of housing and community development activities to benefit primarily low- and moderate-income residents, including persons with special needs.
-However, the lasting impacts of COVID-have significantly impacted the implementation of several programs.
 This section highlights some of the accomplishments.
-Detailed CDBG, HOME, and ESG funded activities are described in the Consolidated Annual Performance and Evaluation Report (CAPER) for FY 2022-2023, which can be found on the City's website once finalized.
+Detailed CDBG, HOME, and ESG funded activities are described in the Consolidated Annual Performance and Evaluation Report (CAPER) for FY 2022-2023, which describes the City's affordable housing and community development activities between July 1, 2022, through June 30, 2023.
+A summary of the City's accomplishments over the past year will be included in the FY 2023-2024 CAPER, due September 28, 2024.